Stress Symptoms, Signs, and Causes

-The body’s nervous system often does a poor job of distinguishing between daily stressors and life-threatening events.
-If you’re stressed over an argument with a friend, a traffic jam on your commute, or a mountain of bills, for example, your body can still react as if you’re facing a life-or-death situation.
+Your nervous system isn’t very good at distinguishing between emotional and physical threats.
+If you’re super stressed over an argument with a friend, a work deadline, or a mountain of bills, your body can react just as strongly as if you’re facing a true life-or-death situation.
+And the more your emergency stress system is activated, the easier it is to trip and the harder it is to shut off.

-When you repeatedly experience the mobilization or fight-or-flight stress response in your daily life, it can lead to serious health problems.
+If you tend to get stressed out frequently—as many of us do in today’s demanding world—your body many be in a heightened state of stress most of the time.
+And that can lead to serious health problems.
 Chronic stress disrupts nearly every system in your body.
-It can shut down your immune system, upset your digestive and reproductive systems, raise blood pressure, increase the risk of heart attack and stroke, speed up the aging process and leave you vulnerable to many mental and physical health problems.
+It can suppress your immune system, upset your digestive and reproductive systems, increase the risk of heart attack and stroke, and speed up the aging process.
+It can even rewire the brain, leaving you more vulnerable to anxiety, depression, and other mental health problems.

 Health problems caused or exacerbated by stress include: